-When it comes to location, the highest average paycheck (approximately $112K per year) can be spotted in Jersey City, N.J.; New York, N.Y. ($100K), San Francisco, Calif. ($74K), and Chicago, Ill. (around $70K) are the next top-paying cities.
-Expected earnings are below average (about $56K) in Salt Lake City, Utah is one of the lowest-paid cities, with earnings averaging about $55K.
-The highest pay by state can be found in New Jersey, where salaries average out at around $111K annually.
+When it comes to location, the highest average paycheck ($111K annually) can be spotted in Jersey City, N.J.; New York, N.Y. (around $99K), Chicago, Ill. ($91K), and San Francisco, Calif. (approximately $74K) are the next top-paying cities.
+Expected earnings are below average (about $56K) in Salt Lake City, Utah, one of the lowest-paid cities.
+Within the company, workers earn the highest salaries (an average of around $109K per year) in New Jersey, earning $110K annually on average.

 Certifications and Degrees

 Monetary compensation comes to $125K per year for Licensed Security Dealers, far surpassing the earnings of non-credentialed workers.
 Acquiring certification to be a National Association of Security Dealers , Series 63 License is rewarded with median pay of $114K annually.
 Regarding salaries and education, The Goldman Sachs Group, Inc. pays those with a Doctorate (PhD) the most — approximately $130K.